mstoffel-sag/c8y-docs/content/users-guide/getting-started-bundle/accessing-platform.md

 * Click **Agree and Proceed** to accept the default cookie settings (required and functional cookies enabled).
 * Click **Reject all** to reject all of the default cookie settings.
 * Click **Preferences** to select your individual cookie preferences:
-	* **Required** - Required to enable core site functionality.
+	* **Required** - required to enable core site functionality.
 They perform a task or operation without which a site's functionality would not be possible.
 Required cookies cannot be disabled.
-	* **Functional** - Used to track site usage and to process personal data to measure and improve usability and performance.
+	* **Functional** - used to track site usage and to process personal data to measure and improve usability and performance.
 Functional cookies must be actively enabled.
 * Click **See also our Privacy Notice** to open the [{{< company-sag >}} privacy statement]({{< link-sag-privacy-statement >}}) with details on the {{< company-sag >}} privacy policy.